Nsci2001: Human Neurobiology

 Lectures: Lecture notes are available for download as a PDF via links on the 'resource' page for each lecture.
 The recorded lectures are also accessed by links on the resource page.
 A link to the resource page for each lecture on the 'schedule' page of the course website.

 Textbooks: There is no required textbook.
 Everything that you are expected to learn is covered in lectures.
 However, a textbook can be a useful reference.
 We recommend either of the following two books:

 Essential Neuroscience 3rd edition, by A. Siegel & H.N.
 Sapru (ISBN 978-1-4511-8968-1) [This book closely follows the course sequence.
 It has much more information than you will need to learn, particularly the last third of each chapter.
 The figures are very good.
 The text is very dry reading.
 One wonders if the authors even like the subject.]

 Essentials of the Human Brain, by J. Nolte (ISBN 978-0-323-04570-4) [This book is much more concise.
 The figures are clear.
 The text has some gaps in the information.]

 Resources: The 'Schedule' page on the website has links to resources to accompany most lectures.
-Resource pages typically include a list of the page numbers in the recommended textbooks that relate to a lecture, and links to short lectures on the web that can serve as an introduction to the main course lectures.
+Resource pages typically include links to a pdf of the lecture slides, a link to the lecture, a list of the page numbers in the recommended textbooks that relate to the lecture, and links to short lectures on the web that can serve as an introduction to the main course lectures.

 Office hours: Dr. McLoon will have a ‘coffee hour’ most weeks.
 The day, time and place for the coffee hour will vary from week to week.
 Details for the coffee hour will be announced in class and posted on the course website.